 Articles

-Off field antics dominate dull start to European rugby season Posted over 11 years ago
+Off field antics dominate dull start to European rugby season Posted about 12 years ago

 The first month of the season in Europe has been more notable for what has happened off the field that on it.
 If only the leading clubs in England would show the imagination and tactical acumen in the way they play the game as their umbrella organisation, Premiership Rugby, employs in its commercial dealings.